A Home for Diversity

 - Arabic Speaking

 - South Asian

-This reference group will provide their expertise on best practices in working with the targeted communities.
+This reference group provided their expertise on best practices in working with the targeted communities.

 2. A Housing and Homelessness Reference Group consisting of representatives of the homelessness sector, particularly agencies providing services to older people including;